sonicyang/dynamic_int_table/README.md

 `struct int_table_t* table = create_int_table()`

-Then you can insert a integer x
+Then you can insert a integer x.
+This will return the index of the element.

 `int_table_insert(table, x)`